fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/01_basics.md

 - **first-order** - this is hard to explain, you will understand this term better when contrasted with **higher-order** functions.
 First-order functions have no complications.
 - **stateless** - just like in math, a stateless function output depends only on it's input.
 This means that if you input the same argument again, you should always get the same result.
 Functions do not have state - they do not save anything (unless we use global variables but that's already bad)
 - **free** - functions have no further complications.
-Will be later contrasted with **methods** which are functions that are tied to specific class or hierarchy of classes
+Will be later contrasted with **methods** which are functions that are tied to and can only work on objects of specific class or hierarchy of classes

 ## syntax